 PE Curriculum in our School

+Every year we prioritise a new strand for development.
 This year we are prioritising the Athletics strand with a particular focus on the Fundamental Skill of running as part of the Active Flag Initiative.
 Running is a fundamental skill for all sport, and it was felt that pupils would benefit from improving their running technique and their overall fitness and stamina.
-All teachers received a pack outlining the teaching points of running and are busy teaching very active PE lessons along with our PE teacher Mr. Brown.
+All teachers received a pack outlining the teaching points and Fundamental Movement skills of running and are busy teaching very active PE lessons along with our PE teacher Mr. Brown.
+Mr. Brown worked on distance running, sprinting, acceleration and finishing techniques.
+Teachers taught the correct running technique by showing classes the PDST running video and by using the FMS and PSSI lesson plans in PE classes.
 The girls are improving their running technique, speed and agility whilst enjoying very energetic games and activities such as Ultimate tag, Relay Races and running games.
+Children are encouraged to practise what they have learned in the PE lesson at school by completing the corresponding activities at home using the following link:

 All of our classes have taken part in the Daily Mile and we have noticed great improvements in their stamina and energy levels.
 Teachers have also been allocated extra PE slots on our fabulous new Astro pitch and are bringing classes out to hone in on their running skills and technique.
 During our first Active School Week, 1st and 3rd classes took part in the Marlay Park run and this has encouraged them to participate in further Park Runs with their families.
 Other classes participated in the Daily Mile on the nearby Sports pitch in Granada.
 New Equipment has been purchased this year and has been distributed to class teachers to enable them to teach the Athletics strand.